Undergone with Tooth Extraction in Premier Dentistry? Recovering from wisdom teeth surgery doesn’t have to be stressful—or painful.

 By Days 2 and 3, it’s normal for swelling to peak before it starts to ease up.
 This is the turning point in your recovery—when consistent, gentle care makes all the difference.
 Our Premier Dentistry team in Gresham has seen hundreds of patients glide through this stage comfortably with just a few smart habits.

-1. Warm Salt-Water Rinse After Meals Mix ½ teaspoon of salt in a cup of warm bottled water (Fred Meyer’s purified option works great).
-Swish gently after eating to keep extraction sites clean and reduce bacteria—no vigorous rinsing, just a calm swirl.
+1. Warm Salt-Water Rinse After Meals Mix ½ teaspoon of salt in a cup of warm water.
+Swish gently after meals to maintain cleanliness at the extraction sites and reduce bacteria—avoid vigorous rinsing; a gentle swirl is sufficient.

 2. Soft Brushing—Away from Surgical Sites Continue brushing to maintain oral hygiene, but avoid the extraction areas for now.
 Use a soft-bristled brush and gentle strokes around the rest of your mouth to prevent plaque buildup without disturbing healing tissues.